PyFilesystem/pyfilesystem2/docs/source/reference/mountfs.rst

 Mount Filesystem
 ================

-A Mount FS is a *virtual* filesystem which can seemlessly map sub- directories on to other filesystems.
+A Mount FS is a *virtual* filesystem which can seamlessly map sub-directories on to other filesystems.

 For example, lets say we have two filesystems containing config files and resources respectively::